 Leveraging technologies in re-inventing snacks

 Creating the perfect snack isn’t easy.
-From concept building and development, to prototyping, packaging, marketing and distribution, snack creators have to develop efficient and consistent production processes – often through the use of emerging technologies.
-For instance, some F&B companies are leveraging machine learning and natural language processing (NLP) to acquire insights on budding food trends from social media, reducing time invested in market research and R&D. Some tap into AI, such as Firmenich, that uses the technology to search their raw materials database and produce the most winning flavour combinations, while abiding by the framework of regulatory restrictions and guidelines.
+From concept building and development to prototyping, packaging, marketing, and distribution, snack creators have to develop efficient and consistent production processes – often through the use of emerging technologies.
+For instance, some F&B companies are leveraging machine learning and natural language processing (NLP) to acquire insights on budding food trends from social media, reducing time invested in market research and R&D. Some tap into AI, such as Firmenich, that uses the technology to search their raw materials database and produce the most winning flavor combinations, while abiding by the framework of regulatory restrictions and guidelines.

 Reshaping food trends by F&B giants

 In spite of the economic impact brought on by COVID-19, F&B giants are still investing millions into R&D to find the next big hit.
-Go to any grocery store, and you can see the amount of snack products you are surrounded by.
+Go to any grocery store, and you can see the number of snack products you are surrounded by.
 Behind this growing phenomenon, lies the hard work of key actors like food scientists and product developers, who are given the important task to create food products that can both satisfy market needs and rake in profits.
 From research to production pilot, they are responsible for coming up with the next best-selling snack.